 ServiceIQ will post the LCQ document directly to you as the applicant.

 Contact ServiceIQ 0800 863 693 or email email@example.com.

 If you hold a LCQ certificate that references the Sale of Liquor Act 1989 obtained prior to January 2014, you will need to update it to reference the Sale and Supply of Alcohol Act 2012.

-This was previously achieved by completing a Bridging Test provided by ServiceIQ, but is no longer available as of 1 February 2017.
+This was previously achieved by completing a Bridging Test provided by ServiceIQ, but is no longer available.

 You will now have to attend a LCQ course that references the Sale and Supply of Alcohol Act 2012, pass the required units and apply for a new LCQ Certificate from ServiceIQ(external link).

 No Manager's Certificate application will be accepted without the above requirement being met.